Ashwin7mak/git-resources/CONTRIBUTING.md

 # Contributing
 Thanks for your interest in this resource!
+By participating in this project, you agree to abide by FreeCodeCamp-Sacramento's [code of conduct](https://github.com/FreeCodeCamp-Sacramento/freecodecamp-sacramento.github.io#code-of-conduct).

 ## How to Contribute